Inval1dUser/CS142-Notes-and-Useful-Materials-for-Cpp/README.md

 #### I'm giving this it's own section because of it's sheer size and broad expanse of programming and development related topics

   - [AwesomeLists](https://github.com/sindresorhus/awesome) - Resource Hub for Programming, Development, and Miscellaneous Topics
-       - I don't know how useful this is for this specific class, but it's still worth poking around in
+       - I don't know how useful this is for this specific class, but it's still worth poking around in.